 Among the dams on the Colorado is Arizona’s Glen Canyon Dam, which creates Lake Powell.
 The deep, narrow, meandering reservoir extends upstream into southern Utah.
 In the early 21st century, this modern marvel of engineering faced an ancient enemy: prolonged drought in the American Southwest.
-Combined with water withdrawals that many believe are not sustainable, the drought has caused a dramatic drop in Lake Powell’s water level over the past decade.
+Combined with water withdrawals that many believe are not sustainable, the drought has caused a dramatic drop in Lake Powell’s water level.

 At the beginning of the series in 1999, water levels in Lake Powell were relatively high, and the water was a clear, dark blue.
 The sediment-filled Colorado River appeared green-brown.
 In the early years of this image series, water levels began to drop.
 The declines were first apparent in the side canyons feeding the reservoir which thinned and then shortened.
 By 2002, the lake level had dropped far enough that the exposed canyon walls created a pale outline around the lake.

 Dry conditions and falling water levels were unmistakable in the image from April 13, 2003.
 Lake Powell’s side branches had all retreated compared to the previous year’s extents.
 Water levels in Narrow Canyon had dropped enough to show canyon floor features not visible in earlier images.
 In the image acquired on May 1, 2004, the reservoir’s northwestern branch is isolated from the main reservoir; the shallow water upstream could not crest raised areas in the lakebed.